utdata/icj-class/css/css-class.md

 ## Set the nutrition styles

-This is our last challenging piece and we get to learn some more advanced CSS foo.
+This is our last challenging piece and we get to learn some more advanced CSS fu.
 This is our goal:

 ![nutrition-list-example](../images/nutrition-list-example.png)

 But we have lists, which are a vertical structure.
-We could separate these into to sections and float them, but if they were generated from an application or CMS of some kind, we might not know when to start the new section.
+We could separate these into to sections and float them, but if they were generated from an application or CMS of some kind, we might not know when to separate the left section from the right.

 What we'll do instead is use special CSS selector called [nth-child](https://www.w3schools.com/cssref/sel_nth-child.asp) to adjust every other list item.

-Let's do this in small steps so you can see the magic happen.
+Let's do this in incremental steps so you can see the magic happen.

 - Set the dotted border on the li tags with this: